 The area beneath the roof surface is often vented to the outdoors.
-Sloped roofs generally have an attic which is vented at the perimeter (eaves), gables, or at the ridge of the roof.
-Flat roofs are also vented.
 Unobstructed ventilation is crucial to the longevity of the roof and roofing material.

-- ✓ Inspect all penetrations through the roof, skylights, plumbing stacks, and vents, annually and re-seal as necessary - ✓ Flat roofs should be inspected by a professional every two (2) years and all recommended maintenance should be completed

-- ✓ Cedar roofing should be washed annually with a garden hose and any accumulated debris such as needles or moss should be removed from between the shingles or shakes - ✓ Check attic spaces for signs of moisture at least yearly - ✓ Trim overhanging branches away from the roof - ✓ Clean gutters regularly - Do not pressure-wash any roof; high-pressure water can cause damage - Do not walk on cedar roofs in dry weather - Do not block roof venting; check annually.
+- Inspect all penetrations through the roof, skylights, plumbing stacks, and vents annually and re-seal as necessary - ✓ Flat roofs should be inspected by a professional every two (2) years and all recommended maintenance should be completed - Cedar roofing should be washed annually with a garden hose and any accumulated debris such as needles or moss should be removed from between the shingles or shakes - ✓ Check attic spaces for signs of moisture at least yearly - ✓ Trim overhanging branches away from the roof - ✓ Clean gutters regularly - × Do not pressure wash any roof; high-pressure water can cause damage - > Do not block roof venting; check annually.